Yuan T. Lee

-Yuan Tseh Lee (李遠哲 (Lǐ Yuǎnzhé, Li³ Yüan³-che², Lí Oán-tiat); born 19 November 1936) is a Taiwanese chemist and a Professor Emeritus at the University of California, Berkeley.
-He was the first Taiwanese Nobel Prize laureate who, along with the Hungarian-Canadian John C. Polanyi and American Dudley R. Herschbach, won the Nobel Prize in Chemistry in 1986 "for their contributions to the dynamics of chemical elementary processes".
+Yuan Tseh Lee (李遠哲 (Lǐ Yuǎnzhé, Li³ Yüan³-che², Lí Oán-tiat); born 19 November 1936) is a Taiwanese chemist who was awarded the Nobel Prize in Chemistry in 1986 for his contributions to the development of reaction dynamics.

-Lee's particular physical chemistry work was related to the use of advanced chemical kinetics techniques to investigate and manipulate the behavior of chemical reactions using crossed molecular beams.
-From 15 January 1994 to 19 October 2006, Lee served as the President of the Academia Sinica of Taiwan.
+Lee is a professor emeritus at the University of California, Berkeley, and honorary director of the Nagoya University Institute for Advanced Study along with Ryoji Noyori.
+He was awarded the Nobel with John C. Polanyi and Dudley R. Herschbach for "contributions to the dynamics of chemical elementary processes".
+He was the first Taiwanese person be awarded the Nobel Prize.
+His research in physical chemistry concerned the use of advanced chemical kinetics techniques to investigate and manipulate the behavior of chemical reactions using crossed molecular beams.
+From 1994 to 2006, Lee served as the President of the Academia Sinica.
 In 2011, he was elected head of the International Council for Science.